 A QoS Flow is associated with only one PDU Set Error Rate.
 If the PSER is available, the usage of PSER supersedes the usage of PER.
 The value of the PDU Set Error Rate is the same in UL and DL.

-Editor's note: The PSER definition may be subject to change if RAN2 provides any feedback on that.

 5.7.7.4 PDU Set Integrated Handling Information

 The PDU Set Integrated Handling Information (PSIHI) indicates whether all PDUs of the PDU Set are needed for the usage of the PDU Set by the application layer in the receiver side.